Latent Emissions, Chakaia Booker

 Most of these works have never been on public view before.
 Nearly a third belong to the Owen D. Mort Jr. Collection, with art primarily from Democratic Republic of Congo, where Mort worked for many years.
 As he said, “My hope is to educate people on Africa.
 It’s been a great love of mine… Ideally Notre Dame would use the collection for education, to get interest going in Africa.”

-The African gallery will feature online interpretive tools to encourage further learning.
-A highlight will be a digital touch screen with an interactive map of Africa.
+The African gallery features online interpretive tools to encourage further learning.
+A highlight is the digital touch screen with an interactive map of Africa.

 The reinstallation is curated by Visiting Curator of African Art Elizabeth Morton.
-An exhibition catalogue by Dr. Morton will be available after December 2017.
+An exhibition catalogue by Dr. Morton is available.

 This exhibition is generously supported by the Lake Family Endowment for the Arts of the Americas, Africa, and Oceania.